 And it definitely feels good at the end of the week

 to move those todos to a file that I can use when reporting status to management.

-This worked okay for me for quite a while, but there were a couple of drawbacks: visualizing the time it takes to complete tasks and capturing groupings of accomplishments in a more automated way.
+PlainTasks worked okay for me for quite a while, but there were a couple of drawbacks: visualizing the time it takes to complete tasks and capturing groupings of accomplishments in a more automated way.
 (It can archive automatically, but it ends up in one long list, which is why I hadn’t used it then.)

 Time trackers and other methods

-There was a time I had lots of deadlines and reallly liked the Gantt chart view.
+When working as a tech writer, I had many deadlines and relied on the Gantt chart view.
 I used Microsoft Project and later the wonderfully FOSS GanttProject.
 But you can’t make accurate time estimates in the Gantt chart without knowing how much time it takes you to do X, Y, and Z!
-I was happy when a friend introduced me to a program he wrote called WorkSpy that does just that.
+I was happy when my friend Patrick introduced me to a program he wrote called WorkSpy that does just that.
 He used it for tracking his hours when he did contract work.
 It’s so easy to use.
 With one click it counts away and tracks the time for a task, and when you click to another project it tracks the time spent there.
 Simple.

 I used his nifty tool for many years, and because I loved jotting down notes in text files, I extended it to associate notes with tasks, notes I could use for my status reports.
 But, even this kind of note taking became a bit cumbersome compared to quickly jotting a line or two in a text file, such as during a meeting when things come up.
-And, after a while as I developed a gut feeling about how long it takes me to do certain tasks, I no longer needed a time tracker either.
-But, I’d still recommend Patrick’s tool to anyone starting unfamiliar projects or tracking hours for accounting purposes.
+And, after a while as I developed a gut feeling about how long it takes me to do certain tasks, I rarely needed a time tracker.
+But, I’d still recommend Patrick’s tool when starting unfamiliar projects or tracking hours for accounting purposes.